nautobot/nautobot/nautobot/docs/development/best-practices.md

 #### Generating Reversible Q Objects

-With consistent and proper use of filter field arguments when defining them on a fitlerset, a query could be constructed using the `field_name` and `lookup_expr` values.
+With consistent and proper use of filter field arguments when defining them on a filterset, a query could be constructed using the `field_name` and `lookup_expr` values.
 For example:

 ```python
     def generate_query(self, field, value):